openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 # IANA Considerations {#iana}

-Subject Identifiers defined in this document will be added to the "Security Events Subject Identifier Types" registry.
+Subject Identifiers defined in this document will be added to the "Security Event Identifier Formats" registry.
 This registry is defined in the Subject Identifiers for Security Event Tokens {{RFC9493}} specification.

 The `ssf-configuration` well-known endpoint is registered in IANA's Well-Known